roytang/blog/content/post/2022/04/final-wordles/index.md

 The [original Wordle](https://www.nytimes.com/games/wordle/index.html) that started it all.
 Some people find it hard, but I'm used to Word/logic games, so I have never lost a Wordle.
 I managed over three months worth of consecutive daily runs.

 A lot of people like to approach Wordle methodically and always start with a predetermined set of guesses that maximizes the letters eliminating.
 I like to have fun, so I use a different starting word every time.
 I imagine (without any mathematical backing) that sticking to the same starting guess every time also lowers the odds of the mythical "Wordle in 1".
 Although, I never achieved that anyway!

+Also, OG Wordle is the only one of these variants I've been playing on my phone.
+The rest I play on desktop.
+Too bad there's no way to move your stats across to a different browser.

 ### Saltong